-(Auditing Standards Committee Statement No. 540, paragraph 8) [Mid-tier, and small and medium-sized audit firms]
+(Auditing Standards Statement No. 540, paragraph 8 and 11) [Mid-tier, and small and medium-sized audit firms]

-Case 2: Appropriateness when reasonable estimates cannot be obtained grounds that it is likely that the properties will be vacated when the terms of the leases expire, and that it is therefore possible to reasonably estimate the timing of the performance of restoration obligations.
-In the case of profitable stores and the company's head office, on the other hand, it does not book asset retirement obligations on the grounds that it is difficult to reasonably estimate the timing of the performance of restoration obligations because there are no current plans to close stores or relocate the head office.
+Case 2: Appropriateness when reasonable estimates cannot be obtained

+The audited company rents properties under restoration obligations, and of these, it booked asset retirement obligations for unprofitable stores for which impairment losses had been booked on the grounds that it is likely that the properties will be vacated when the terms of the leases expire, and that it is therefore possible to reasonably estimate the timing of performing restoration obligations.
+In the case of profitable stores and the company's head office, on the other hand, it has not booked asset retirement obligations on the grounds that it is difficult to reasonably estimate the timing of performaning restoration obligations because there are no current plans to close stores or relocate the head office.
 This is despite the fact that stores have been closed and the head office has been relocated in the past.